 What are my chances of having twins with ICSI?

 No, it basically depends on the number of embryos to transfer.
 The chances of having a multiple pregnancy with single embryo transfers (SET) are very low.
 However, with two embryos, it rises to 6%.

-My husband’s sperm count is zero, yet we have some sperms after a testicular biopsy, what are our chances with ICSI?
+If my sperm count is zero but I have obtained few sperms with a testicular biopsy, what are my chances of success with ICSI?

 As explained earlier, a single sperm per egg retrieved is enough, so there is no need for it to have an excellent quality.
 This is the reason why obtaining viable embryos is possible by removing the sperms directly from the testis.

 Suggested for you

 This post focuses on In Vitro Fertilization (IVF) with ICSI, but what do you know about classical or standard IVF?
 Check out this for information: What Is In Vitro Fertilization (IVF)? – Process, Cost & Success Rates.

 To learn more about the cases in which ICSI is used, you can learn more here: When Is Intracytoplasmic Sperm Injection (ICSI) Required?